MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wiamdef/nf-wiamdef-wias_lerror.md

 ## -description

-The WIAS_LERROR macro is obsolete for Windows Vista and later.
+The WIAS_LERROR macro is obsolete.
 It is recommended that the [WIAS_ERROR](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wiamdef/nf-wiamdef-wias_error) macro be used instead.

 The WIAS_LERROR macro writes a diagnostic WIA_ERROR message to the log file.